terrill/YTCA/README.md

 * **timeunit** - the unit in which "duration" values are reported.
 Supported values are 'seconds' (the default), 'minutes', or 'hours'
 * **title** - title of the report.
 Must be URL-encoded.
 For example, spaces must be replaced with plus signs (+) and other special characters must be replaced with their UTF-8 codes.
 See [W3Schools URL Encoding Reference][] for details, including a UTF-8 conversion chart.
 * **show-channel-id** - supported values are 'true' or 'false'.
 If true, a YouTube Channel ID column is included in the HTML output of summary report.
 Default is 'false'.
-* **debug** - supported values are 'true' or 'false'.
-If true, includes URLs of all YouTube queries in the output so users can inspect the query and the raw data returned from YouTube in response.
-Default is 'false'.
+* **debug** - supported values are 1 or 2.
+If set to 1, additional data is added to the output for auditing purposes (expected # of videos per channel, number of YouTube API requests, and Google cost (in units)).
+If set to 2, YouTube API query URLs are displayed in output (HTML output only) so user can inspect raw data directly (useful for troubleshooting).
+Legacy value of 'true' is supported as a value of 2.

 Requirements